The programme is led by:

 Horst Eidenmüller

-Professor Dr. Horst Eidenmüller, LL.M.
-(Cambr.), held the Chair of Private Law, German, European, and International Business Law at Ludwig‑Maximilians‑Universität Munich until 2015.
-Since 2015, he has held the Chair for Commercial Law at the University of Oxford and is a Professorial Fellow at St. Hugh’s College.
-Eidenmüller was the founder and, until 2019, also the director of the Munich Center for Dispute Resolution (MuCDR).
-He is also a member of numerous expert committees in the fields of mediation and arbitration.
-He has extensive experience as a mediator and arbitrator in national and international commercial disputes.
-Eidenmüller is author and editor of various books on negotiation and commercial mediation.
+Horst Eidenmüller held the Chair of Private Law, German, European, and International Business Law at Ludwig Maximilian University of Munich until 2015.
+Since then, he has held the Chair of Commercial Law at the University of Oxford and has served as a Professorial Fellow at St Hugh’s College, Oxford.
+He founded the Munich Center for Dispute Resolution (MuCDR) and served as its director until 2019.
+In addition, he is a member of numerous expert committees in the fields of mediation and arbitration and has extensive experience as both mediator and arbitrator in national and international commercial disputes.
+Eidenmüller is the author and editor of several books on negotiation and commercial mediation.

 Andreas Hacke

-Dr. Andreas Hacke is a partner in the Düsseldorf office of the law firm Zwanzig Hacke Meilke & Partner; a visiting lecturer at the University of Oxford; and, until 2019, co‑director of the Munich Center for Dispute Resolution (MuCDR).
-He regularly serves as a mediator and arbitrator in national and international commercial disputes.
-Hacke is the author of the foundational work on procedural agreements in the field of out‑of‑court dispute resolution, and co‑author of several books on commercial mediation.
+Andreas Hacke is a partner in the Düsseldorf office of Zwanzig Hacke Meilke & Partner, a visiting lecturer at the University of Oxford, and was co-director of the Munich Center for Dispute Resolution (MuCDR) until 2019.
+He regularly acts as mediator and arbitrator in national and international commercial disputes.
+Hacke is the author of the leading work on procedural agreements in out-of-court dispute resolution and co-author of several books on commercial mediation.

 Martin Fries

-Professor Dr. Martin Fries holds a professorship in Civil Law, Civil Procedure Law, Attorneys’ Law, and Legal Technology at the BSP Business and Law School in Berlin.
-His work as a mediator is concentrated especially on inheritance and commercial law disputes; he is also a member of the advisory board of the Munich Center for Dispute Resolution (MuCDR) at Ludwig‑Maximilians‑Universität Munich.
-He is the author of the foundational work on the application of collaborative law in Germany.
+Martin Fries holds a professorship in Civil Law, Civil Procedure, Legal Practice, and Legal Technology at BSP Business and Law School.
+His mediation practice focuses particularly on inheritance and commercial disputes.
+He serves on the advisory board of the Munich Center for Dispute Resolution at Ludwig Maximilian University of Munich.
+Fries is the author of the leading work on the application of collaborative law in Germany.
 His recent publications include two books on inheritance mediation and legal entrepreneurship.

 Martin Fries on the pages of the BSP Business and Law School